5 Blogging Laws Every Blogger Must Obey (Updated Guide for 2022)

 - Intellectual Property Rights

-She does sell all of her templates separately but you will get the best deal if you go for her best-selling legal bundle.
+Amira does also sell all of her templates separately but you will get the best deal if buy a legal bundle that has everything you need.

-I would consider this rule a very basic one for any blogger and I hoping you know about it already if you are an affiliate for any products.
-Disclosing the fact that you are earning a commission of ANY KIND on a blog post is necessary.
+I would consider this rule a very basic one for any website owner and I am hoping you know about it already if you are an affiliate for any products.
+Disclosing the fact that you are earning a commission on a blog post is necessary.

 You could be getting a free pizza for writing about a brand- you still need to disclose it.